leapollack/Pb_hotspots_ponds/README.md

 This repository contains the data and scripts necessary to analyze and visualize the results for this manuscript.

 Manuscript title: Predicting lead hotspots in urban stormwater ponds across the Twin Cities Metro

+Details on all variables can we found in the "Variable_metadata_github" file